-Baylor University is proud to host the Gil Taylor Behavioral Health Series
+Baylor University is proud to host the Gil Taylor Behavioral Health Symposium Friday, October 8, 2021

 As a community, we acknowledge our collective responsibility to address mental health issues that impact our neighbors as we collaboratively build the essential services for our city.
 The strategic partnership with the Gil Taylor Depression Awareness Alliance brings a track record of successful advocacy and awareness.

 7:30 a.m.
 Guest arrival, beverages & pastries available, vendor fair and poster sessions open

 8:30 a.m.
 Program begins

 10:00 a.m.
 Breakout Session #1

 11:15 a.m.
 Breakout Session #2

 2:00 p.m.
 Program concludes (vendors and poster sessions remain open)